 A Customizable Word Count Program for Windows

-This software scans a text or text-like file (including HTML and XML files encoded via ANSI or UTF-8, but not PDF or MS Word doc files), and counts the number of occurrences of the different words (optionally ignoring common words such as the and this).
+Hermetic Word Frequency Counter scans an MS Word docx file or a text or text-like file — including HTML and XML files encoded via ANSI or UTF-8 — and counts the number of occurrences of the different words (optionally ignoring common words such as the and this).
 It is possible to specify exactly what counts as a word (e.g., words with hyphens or numerals).
 The words which are found can be listed alphabetically or by frequency, with rank and frequency count displayed for each word.

-There are two versions of this word count software: basic (WFC) and advanced (WFCA, which does everything that WFC does, except that at present it does not read text files encoded via UTF-8).
-The main differences are that WFC counts words only in single text and text-like files, whereas WFCA counts words in multiple files in a single operation and also counts specified phrases.
+There are two versions of this word count software: basic (WFC) and advanced (WFCA, which does everything that WFC does, including scanning docx files).
+The main differences are that WFC counts words only in single docx, text and text-like files, whereas WFCA counts words in multiple files (in multiple folders) in a single operation and also counts phrases.
 If you need to count words in only one file at a time then WFC may be what you need.
 If you have many files or need more options and greater functionality, then you need WFCA.
 Click on this link for the WFCA page.

 Here is a typical screenshot, showing the results of ascertaining word counts in a 2.63 MB file, with common words ignored and with the words sorted by frequency:

-This software counts words in text and text-like files (including HTML and XML files) in which the text is encoded via ANSI or UTF-8.
-It does not act directly on MS-Word .doc files, which are binary files; such files can be scanned if saved as "Plain Text" files (see Scannable Files).
+For text and text-like files (including HTML and XML files) the text may be encoded via ANSI or UTF-8.
+It does not act directly on binary files such as pdf and MS-Word doc files (as distinct from docx files); such files can be scanned if saved as "Plain Text" files (see Scannable Files).

 |ANSI is the single-byte text encoding which is the default encoding on your PC.
 UTF-8 is a variable-byte-length encoding of Unicode characters, often used in HTML and XML files.|